Postdoctoral fellow at the Max Planck institute for Astrophysics in Munich, Germany.

 Hi!
-I’m a postdoctoral researcher studying stellar evolution, pulsating stars, and binaries.
+I’m a postdoctoral fellow studying stellar evolution, pulsating stars, and binaries.

 Employment history